NSO Handbook

 New, first-year, undergraduate students at Indiana University Bloomington are required to live on campus.
 If you believe you qualify for an exemption, we prefer that you submit your request before applying for housing.

 We are committed to providing a safe move-in process and living environment for our residents and staff.
-Our move-in process and safety guidelines for fall 2022 are being developed and will be available online, as well as emailed to all residents during the summer.
-Find out more at housing.indiana.edu/resources/directions.
+Our move-in process and safety guidelines for fall 2023 are being developed and will be available online, as well as emailed to all residents during the summer.
+Find out more at https://housing.indiana.edu/events/directions.

 Before you move to campus